 An individual can be granted different types of state driver's licenses.
-One of these is a Class B commercial driver's license.
+One of these is a Class B commercial driver's license (CDL).
 If you obtain a Class B license in Minnesota and you're over the age of 21, the license is valid anywhere in the United States.

 Getting a Class B License

 Individuals seeking to obtain a Class B CDL will often go to a private organization that teaches classes to prepare for tests.
-To find a trainer endorsed by Minnesota DMV, call your local office to get a name.
-Companies also advertise in the Minnesota DMV CDL manual.
+To find a trainer endorsed by Minnesota DVS, call your local office to get a name.
+Companies also advertise in the Minnesota DVS CDL manual.

 In Minnesota, when you obtain a Class B driver's license, you are allowed to drive a straight truck.
-This is a vehicle that does not have a chassis connected to it and has all of the axles of the vehicle connected to a single frame.
 This can be limiting in the type of vehicle an individual may want to drive.
 For example, many individuals obtain a Class B license to drive buses.
 If you plan on driving a bus, you will also need to obtain a "P," or passenger endorsement, and an "S," or school bus endorsement.
 These endorsements will require additional knowledge tests.
 Other endorsements that you might obtain include an "H," which would allow you to carry hazardous materials; an "N" endorsement to operate tank vehicles (which may carry gasoline or water); or a "T" endorsement, which allows individuals to operate a vehicle that pulls more than one chassis.

 If you choose to enroll in a CDL training school, the fees will vary.
 Class B license training in Minnesota can cost around $2,500 to $3,000 or more, depending on where you do your training and the vehicles you want to drive.